 Keep in mind that closing central heating vents in these rooms will actually make your central heater less energy-efficient, so stick to room heaters when using this method.

 Your basement can really eat up a lot of energy, simply because the heat pumped into them naturally wants to rise and escape.
 For this reason alone, it's vital that the walls and windows are properly insulated, even in unfinished basements.
 Rolls of fiberglass insulation are the most efficient solution.

 A new filter is one of the easiest ways to ensure your heating system works efficiently.
 Replacing a filter not only optimizes performance of your furnace, it improves the longevity, too.
 And at barely $10 a filter, there's no excuse not to invest in a new one.

-Though winter might seem long, preparing for it is crucial.
-These seven key tips offer a sure way for you to save money in the winter by maximizing your home's energy efficiency before the cold weather arrives.
+Winter can feel very long and preparing for it is crucial.
+These key tips will help you save money in the winter by maximizing your home's energy efficiency before the cold weather arrives.